Frequency meter

 Hardware model

-The current block is an Avalon-MM controlled frequency meter with:
+The block is an Avalon-MM controlled frequency meter with:

 N_CH = 4channels by default- a programmable gate length in reference-clock cycles